 Throughout the past two years, I have benefited from a very supportive group culture, excellent mentorship, various training opportunities, and most of all, engaging scientific conversations and synergies.
 I found that the University of Surrey provides extensive infrastructure for computational researchers and was delighted to witness outstanding collaboration between IT and researcher teams.
 I was recently awarded a Leverhulme Early Career Fellowship, and I look forward to settling more durably at the University of Surrey.

-Dr Susan Hutton (Research Fellow), Department of Physics
+Dr Susan Hutton (Research Fellow), School of Mathematics and Physics

-I am an Astrophysics Research Fellow in the Physics department at Surrey University.
+I am an Astrophysics Research Fellow in the School of Mathematics and Physics at Surrey University.
 I was fortunate to have been offered a Daphne Jackson Fellowship and I started in June 2022.
 The Fellowship is unique as it offers professionals wishing to return to a research career the opportunity to balance an individually tailored retraining programme with a challenging research project in a suitably supportive environment.

 Since my undergraduate degree I struggled to fulfil my research aspirations due to family commitments but on completing a part-time MSc in Astrophysics and then a PhD as a mature student, I was finally able to accomplish my lifelong goal, a career in research, thanks to the Fellowship and Surrey University.